github/developer.github.com/content/changes/2014-05-09-deploymens-api-updates.md

 ---
 kind: change
 title: New attributes for the Deployments API
-created_at: 2014-05-09
+created_at: 2014-05-10
 author_name: atmos
 ---

 We're still iterating on the [Deployments API preview][2] and we're starting to feel good about it.
-Today we're introducing new attributes for a Deployment and a modification to the events API.
+Today we're introducing new attributes for Deployments and DeploymentStatuses as well as a few payload changes.

+**This is a breaking change for DeploymentStatus payloads**.
+You'll need to update your code to continue working with it.

 ## API Changes

-We're introducing the concept of an `environment`.
-An environment is basically a unique identifier for a deployment target, lots of people tend toward the concept of environments for staging and QA.
-We hope this will help for users that deploy to multiple environments.
+For Deployments we're introducing the concept of an `environment`.
+An environment is basically a unique identifier for a deployment target.
+Lots of people tend toward the concept of environments for staging, QA, and user acceptance testing.
+We hope this will help our users that deploy to multiple environments interact with the API in a more sane manner.

-We're also persisting the request deployment `ref`.
+Deployments are also persisting the request deployment `ref`.
 Previously we resolved a `ref` to the current `sha` for that ref.
 Now we'll be keeping it around for historical purposes.
 This helps a lot if you're deploying branches to verify them before you merge them into your default(master) branch.

-## Event Changes
+## JSON Payload Changes

 We're also adding a few attributes to the outbound Deployment payloads.
 We're now including the `ref` attribute so you know the branch or tag name that resolved to a specific sha.
+The `environment` will also be present.

 The DeploymentStatus payloads now include a copy of the associated Deployment object.
-Ths means that DeploymentStatus events received via webhooks will have enough information to notify other systems without having to callback to GitHub for the `environment` or the `ref` that was deployed.
+Ths means that DeploymentStatus events received via webhooks will have enough information to notify other systems without having to callback to GitHub for the `environment`, `ref`, or payload that was deployed.

 ### Example Deployment Payload